 With a little bit of planning, your raw and rugged adventure will be one for the history books.
 Travel light, pack a map, and double-check a few key sites.
 You’ll be sailing through your visit, sharing smiles with your closest companions.
 Check out our map of Crescent City and all of Del Norte County.
 Planning on starting your road trip from San Francisco, here’s a handy map for all Northern California attractions.

-We recommend checking CalTrans’ website for up to date information on road conditions.
+We always recommend checking CalTrans’ website for up-to-date information on California road conditions along Highway 101 and Highway 199.
 Enter in the highway number(s) along your drive for any closures, construction, or weather delays.

 Soak up the sights as you drive from the north or from the south.
 From Portland and Seattle, take the I-5 to Grants Pass and then peel off to the scenic Highway 199.
 Simply meander up Highway 101 if you’re coming from San Francisco (refer to the North of Ordinary region’s Northern California map to plan your route).
 Los Angeles folks will take the I-5, veer west at I-580 and then follow it as it turns into Highway 101 at the Marin Islands National Wildlife Refuge.

 The Arcata-Eureka Airport (ACV) is about an hour’s drive from the county and provides domestic flights from the bay area as well as LAX.
 It will add flights to/from Denver in June 2019.
 Just 100 miles from the region is the Medford Airport (MFR) in southern Oregon offering flights from Las Vegas, San Francisco, Portland and Denver.

 Regional bus service is provided throughout Del Norte County by Redwood Coast Transit.
 They service Crescent City, Smith River, Gasquet and more.
 Students (high school and college) always ride free.
 ADA services and Dial-A-Ride services are available.